 Doctoral applicants are required to submit a sample of their master’s level work, a paper of at least five pages in length.
 Individuals that can no longer access their master’s level work may submit a professional writing sample of the same length or may compose an academic paper on an educational topic.

-Educational/professional papers should be emailed to email@example.com using the subject line: EDU Doctoral Application Pieces.
+Educational/professional papers should be emailed to firstname.lastname@example.org using the subject line: SOE Doctoral Application Pieces.

 In addition, doctoral applicants must submit a second writing sample which will be evaluated using the ETS Criterion Service.
 Submit a single Criterion writing sample using the directions below.
 Multiple Criterion writing samples will not be considered.